 In 2015 Will received a grant from the Pulitzer Center on Crisis Reporting to focus on the marginalization and extra-judicial killings of ethnic Somalis along Kenya’s north east border with Somalia, a volatile and under-reported region.

 As well as photography work, Will produces documentary and news video.
 He has filmed and produced a series of documentary shorts on child soldiers as a part of the social media campaign for the NETFLIX original film Beasts of No Nation, and has produced and filmed for CNN’s Inside Africa.
-He has filmed breaking news packages for ARD German Television, Voice of America, CNN, The Washington Post and produces video content for NGOs with projects in East Africa.
+He has filmed breaking news packages for ARD German Television, Voice of America, CNN, The Washington Post and produces video content for NGOs with projects in East Africa and the Middle East.

 Will is a member of the Foreign Correspondent’s Association of East Africa (FCAEA) and the Frontline Freelance Register (FFR), a representative body for freelance journalists exposed to risk while gathering news.
 He is also an alumni of the Eddie Adams XXIV class.